Recipe for Satay Chicken

 Having lived in Holland for many years one gets used to eating what they call ‘Pindasaus’ or ‘Saté sauce’.
 This delicious peanut sauce is something that originates in the Far East and is ubiquitous at almost every Dutch BBQ I have ever been to.

-A simple chicken saté with peanut sauce will be found also very often at catered events.
+A simple chicken saté with peanut sauce will also be found very often at catered events.

 In the Netherlands the Saté sauce originates from Indonesia, which used to be a Dutch colony.
 Saté (also spelt ‘satay’) is the skewered and grilled meat.

-The peanut sauce is sold in all fast food joints in Holland, and is also commonly served up with chips (French fries).
+The peanut sauce is sold in all fast food joints in Holland and is also commonly served up with chips (French fries).

 In this recipe I have used chicken as the skewered meat (which is most common in the Netherlands) but really you can use any type of meat you like.
+Beef Saté is also a commonly served meal.

-Just make sure you cook the meat through properly.
+Just make sure you cook the meat properly.
 Normally the cooking would be done over an open grill such as a BBQ, but in this case I have cooked the skewers in the pan.

-I just cut the long skewers a bit shorter so I could get everything in the one pan.
+I just cut the long skewers a bit shorter so I could get everything in one pan.

 On the BBQ the long skewers are designed so that you keep the long end away from the heat so you can easily pick them up and turn them.